Inzahanyang/vanilaJS/readme.md

 - Create and animate pointer (Small circle)
 - Create grow and shrink animations
 - Add JavaScript to create the breath animation effect

+## Breakout!
+Game

+Game where you control a paddle with the arrow keys to bounce a ball up to break bricks.
+This app uses the HTML5 canvas element and API

+#### Project Specifications

+- Draw elements on canvas
+- Use canvas paths to draw shapes
+- Add animation with requestAnimationFrame(cb)
+- Move paddle on arrow key press
+- Add collision detection
+- Keep score
+- Add rules button with slider